somrajroy/CICDbestpractices/README.md

    * `Automated Builds`: Every code change triggers an automatic build process, ensuring that the new code integrates well with the existing codebase. <br/>
    * `Automated Testing`: Automated tests (unit, integration, and sometimes functional tests) run with each commit, allowing developers to catch bugs and errors early in the development cycle. <br/>
    * `Fast Feedback (feedback loop)`: CI tools provide immediate feedback, informing developers whether their code passed the build and tests or failed, enabling quick fixes.<br/><br/>
 * `Continuous Delivery (CD)` : Continuous Delivery (CD) builds upon CI by automating the process of getting changes from version control to a production-like environment, ready for release.
 The key idea is that the software can be deployed to production at any time, but the actual deployment is still a manual process.
-The code changes are always in a deployable state and can be released to production at any time.<br/>
+The code changes are always in a deployable state and can be released to production at any time.Continuous Delivery is the practice of automating the release process so that code changes can be deployed to a production-like environment at any time. <br/>
 * `Key Elements of Continuous Delivery` <br/>
   * `Automated deployments`: Applications are automatically built, tested, and prepared for deployment.<br/>
   * `Automated Testing`: Continuous testing, including not just unit tests but integration and system-level tests, ensures that the code is production-ready.<br/>